 From dream to disruption: Boycat app turns boycotts into consumer power

-Boycat, born from a dream, is turning ethical consumerism into a movement of resistance, reshaping global spending.
-The story of its founder, who persists despite death threats.
+Boycat, born from a dream, is turning ethical consumerism into a movement of resistance that reshapes global spending.
+This is the story of its founder, who persists despite death threats.

 May 30, 2025